kenlowrie/smd/smd/import/divs.md

 // specialized ordered and unordered lists
 //TODO.md: Might want to consider adapting the Note DIVs to follow this model, or vice-versa
-//TODO.md: Finish writing the _help strings for all these builtins.

 @var _="_lists_"\
       _format="@@ {{self._inline}}"\